alonzoc1/planet-reborn-hugo/content/overview.md

 description = "Defacto Matter, bringing you spectacular games since 2022" date = "2022-11-02"
 aliases = ["game-overview"]
-author = "Alonzo"
+author = "Alonzo, Ethan"
 +++

 # Game Overview
 ## What is *Planet Reborn* all about?
-Blah blah
+Planet Reborn is a third-person action roguelike game, where the player must overcome overwhelming odds stacked against them.
+You will have to scavenge items that will aid your escape from the planet.

 ## Instructions
 1. Download [the executable here for Windows,](https://example.com/) [or this executable for Mac](https://example.com/)
 2. Run the executable
+3. Have fun!
-3. ...
+4. ...